Watersports

 Urolagnia

-A sexual interest in urine or urination, often called watersports.
-It is a recognized paraphilic interest that, when practiced safely between consenting adults, is generally regarded as a benign variation.
+A sexual interest in urine or urination, commonly called watersports.
+Clinically named urolagnia or urophilia, it is a recognized paraphilic interest that, when practised safely between consenting adults, is generally regarded as a benign variation.

 - Prevalence